Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
 What                            When     Status            As platform administrator, what should I do ?
 =============================== ======== ================= ====================================================================================
+Gerrit versions < 3.1           Q4 2021  End of support    Switch to Gerrit 3.1 or higher
 Chrome & Edge < 87              Q3 2021  End of support    Ensure your users have an up to date browser Firefox < 78.1                  Q3 2021  End of support    Ensure your users have an up to date browser PHP 7.4                         Q3 2021  Removed           Nothing, Tuleap will switch to PHP 8.0 automatically